javascript-tutorial/en.javascript.info/9-regular-expressions/22-regexp-sticky/article.md

 One of common tasks for regexps is "parsing": when we get a text and analyze it for logical components, build a structure.

 For instance, there are HTML parsers for browser pages, that turn text into a structured document.
-There are parsers for programming languages, like Javascript, etc.
+There are parsers for programming languages, like JavaScript, etc.

 Writing parsers is a special area, with its own tools and algorithms, so we don't go deep in there, but there's a very common question: "What is the text at the given position?".